binomaiheu/ADS1219/README.md

-# Implementation of ADS1219 I2C communication library
+# Implementation I2C communication library for the Texas Instruments ADS1219 ADC

-Here i started an own library for the ADS1219 24-bits adc inspired by existing code, partly to learn, partly since the existing repo's didn't seem complete.
+Here I started an own library for the ADS1219 24-bits adc inspired by existing code, partly to learn, partly since the existing repo's didn't seem complete.
+Will refactor to platformio library.

 Work in progress...